-Some actors still make a decent salary from their early roles.
-Others, not so much.
+Some stars still make a decent salary from their early roles.
+Others (like Drake for ‘Degrassi’) not so much.

-It might seem crazy that Drake still profits from his childhood stardom, but many actors still receive residual payments for really old roles.
-Some of them make even less than Drake does now for Degrassi.
+It might seem crazy that Drake still gets paid — even if it’s less than $10 a check — from something he did a decade ago, but many actors still receive residual payments for really old roles.
+And some of them make even less than Drake does now for “Degrassi.”

 Others, of course, make bank for royalties — even for shows and films long off the air.

 NBC’s beloved sitcom ended in 2004, but there’s no end in sight for its revenue.
 As of February 2015, Warner Bros. still makes $1 billion each year on the episode, which means Jennifer Aniston, Courtney Cox, and company are each each still raking in $20 million annually for their breakout roles.
 “I get a little something and I go ‘Hey, that’s nice!’”
 Matthew Perry modestly told ET about his residual checks.

 In 2004, 10 years after “The Shawshank Redemption’s” release, Bob Gunton was still receiving “close to six figures” annually for his iconic portrayal of the warden.
 He makes significantly less now, but told the Wall Street Journal “My daughter, years from now, will still be getting checks.”

 Charlie Sheen, “Two and a Half Men”

 Charlie Sheen was fired from his role in “Two and a Half Men” in 2011, but Warner Bros. couldn’t cut the cash flow.
 He makes $613,000 each month from residual payments, according to DailyMail.
 This, of course, didn’t stop the highest-paid TV actor at the time from demanding a 50% increase in his salary.

 This story was originally published on July 24, 2017, and has been updated with Zach Ward.